 Choose either Build from a template or Start from scratch.
-Visual Builder opens.
+Visual Builder appears.

-You can use Visual Builder to name your app, choose an icon and color, create tables, fields, and relationships for your app, then choose Create app in the top right.
+You can use Visual Builder to name your app, choose an icon and color, create tables, fields, and relationships for your app, then choose Create app (top right).

-To open an existing app in Visual Builder
+To update an existing app in Visual Builder

 Note that when working with an existing app, changes in Visual Builder are saved immediately.
 When first trying out Visual Builder with an existing app, you may want to use a copy of your app.